bam4564/coingecko_py/README.md

 To summarize all the above functionality of this package in a single section

-- `CoinGeckoAPIExtra` is an extended version of `CoingeckoApi` that can serve as a drop in replacement.
+- It's base api client is automatically generated, ensuring correctness.
+  It's functionality is described in the [API Reference](./docs/API.md).
 - It's extra features are accessible in the following ways
   - `cg.execute_queued` is the only public method added to the client.
 It takes no input arguments and returns a dictionary that maps `qid` values to the corresponding queued api call.
   - You can queue api calls by include the keyword argument `qid` in a client call.
 When you include the kwarg `qid` the function call does not return anything (as it was queued for later execution).